Male hand holding a blue e-cigarette, top left is the no smoking symbol

 It is therefore advisable to regulate vaping indoors and to take measures to monitor and improve air quality in order to protect the health of the people in the room.
 Overall, it is clear that monitoring indoor air quality is an important step in addressing the challenges posed by vaping.
 With accurate measurements, the immediate effects on air quality can be identified and clandestine smoking can be detected.

 Air measuring devices such as the air-Q offer a way of detecting pollutant concentrations and thus taking targeted measures to protect health and safety indoors.
-Schools and public institutions can thus not only improve air quality, but also take preventive steps to stop secret vaping.
+Schools and public institutions can thus not only improve air quality, but also take preventative steps to stop secret vaping.

 NEW | smart warning detector measures harmful gases